PromyLOPh/guix-hpc-website/getting-started.md

 $ guix install mumps gcc-toolchain
-The following packages will be installed: mumps         5.2.1 gcc-toolchain 10.1.0
+The following packages will be installed: mumps         5.2.1 gcc-toolchain 10.2.0

-The following derivations will be built:
+The following derivation will be built:
    /gnu/store/kipa9k61zkhw4s3frs92w683ps23hpjj-profile.drv
-   /gnu/store/73lzwjvr6wx4gb3l9a7vlx6759kcgp7h-fonts-dir.drv
-   /gnu/store/3zkyjqg8wsxvypj6ivjpfp9h4lpf9cyg-ca-certificate-bundle.drv
-   /gnu/store/37jya2s4kwbkldwfc98x5jvsdynmzzz8-info-dir.drv
-   /gnu/store/bihbksjnbhnaxkwbnh03drffmx85vcsm-manual-database.drv
-3.1 MB will be downloaded:
+3.1 MB will be downloaded
-   /gnu/store/gg55pn4nk3fl7fvxqqsgqr2w6fds7wa6-mumps-5.2.1

 …